PaddyConnolly/advent-of-code/README.md

 ## Day 3

 Got the first part with an intuitive 'check-if-first-digit-bigger, check-if-second-digit-bigger' solution.
 Took some time to come up with the second part, but when I actually planned it instead of just writing code first, I got it instantly.
 First time using a C++ unordered map.

+## Day 4

+Very quick one today, on the first part I got the correct answer on the first try, which is the first time that happened, I think the new planning method works a lot better.
+The second part took slightly longer, but only because I forgot to reset the counts when looping through.